Madhurya2303/Movie-Recommender-System/README.md

 # MovieMate - Movie Recommender System

-**MovieMate** is a personalized movie recommendation system developed by [Madhurya](https://github.com/Madhurya2303).
-It leverages advanced machine learning algorithms to suggest movies based on user preferences and the similarity between movies.
+**MovieMate** is a personalized movie recommendation system, leverages advanced machine learning algorithms to suggest movies based on user preferences and the similarity between movies.

 ## Features